Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this study, a general modeling framework for APG TBLs is developed, which, for the first time, explicitly incorporates history effect through local flow parameters.
 A modified set of non-dimensional scales successfully recovers the streamwise self-similarity disrupted by the pressure gradient to some extent.
-The streamwise derivative of the pressure gradient, $\gamma$, is naturally introduced in the estimation-correction method between $u$ and $\tau$, which can represent the accumulated upstream history effect, significantly enhancing the predictive capability for both mean velocity and total shear stress profiles.
+The streamwise derivative of pressure gradient, $\gamma$, is naturally introduced in the estimation-correction method between $u$ and $\tau$, which can represent the accumulated upstream history effect, significantly enhancing the predictive capability for both mean velocity and total shear stress profiles.

-In correction-step result $\tau^*$ is decomposed into four parts, corresponding respectively to Reynolds number effects, equilibrium pressure gradient effects, the coupling between free-stream velocity and pressure gradient, and local non-equilibrium pressure gradient effects.
+The correction-step result $\tau^*$ is decomposed into four parts, corresponding respectively to Reynolds number effects, equilibrium pressure gradient effects, the coupling between free-stream velocity and pressure gradient, and local non-equilibrium pressure gradient effects.
 The latter two are considered first-order history effects, which typically offset each other, but in downstream regions their combined effect becomes significant, accounting for nearly half of the total shear stress.

-The model is validated against seven DNS or LES datasets, covering a wide range of Reynolds numbers and pressure gradients.
-Across all cases, the model maintains high predictive accuracy, outperforming previous methods, and clearly demonstrating the impact of history effect on the boundary layer profiles.
+The model is validated against eight DNS or LES datasets, covering a wide range of Reynolds numbers and pressure gradients.
+Across all cases, the model maintains high predictive accuracy, outperforms previous methods, and clearly demonstrates the impact of history effect on the boundary layer profiles.